salvatore-dimartino/LaTazza/HowTo.md

 2. From Eclipse IDE, import a Maven project (File -> Import -> Maven -> Existing Maven Projects);
 3. Update the project (right click on the project name in the left part of the IDE, then click Maven -> Update Project; enable the checkbox *Force Update of Snapshot/Releases*, then click on *OK*).

-At this point you can work on the class `DataImpl.java`.
+At this point you have to work on the class `DataImpl.java`.
 You will find the documentation of the methods in the interface `DataInterface.java`.
 Do not modify the interface `DataInterface.java` or the signatures of the methods.

 You can create whatever class or package you identify as necessary for the implementation of the requirements of the project.